dfinity/ICRC-1/README.md

   - The block structure and the interface to fetch blocks.
   - Pre-signed transactions.

-To accommodate these and other future extensions, the standard defines the `extensions` endpoint.
+The standard defines the `extensions` endpoint to accommodate these and other future extensions.
-This endpoint returns will return names of other ICRC specifications (e.g., `"ICRC-42"`) supported by the ledger.
+This endpoint returns names of other ICRC specifications (e.g., `"ICRC-42"`) supported by the ledger.